30 Reasons Your Belly Fat Isn’t Going Away

 You’re Eating Too Much Protein

 Protein is a key macronutrient for losing weight, but too much can do more harm than good.
 In fact, a Spanish study found that over a six-year period, participants who ate a high-protein diet were 90 percent more likely to gain over 10 percent of their original body weight in comparison to those who ate less protein.
+So when it comes to how to lose stubborn belly fat, maybe cut back on the animal protein and eat more plants.

 You Haven’t Switched to Whole Grains